Skip to main content

 In Spain there are, broadly speaking, five types of climate:

-- the climate of the Atlantic coast, cool, humid and rainy;
+- the climate of the northern Atlantic coast, cool, humid and rainy;

 - the climate of the central plateau, quite arid and moderately continental, with relatively cold winters and hot summers (see Madrid);

-- the Mediterranean climate of the southern and eastern coastal regions (see Barcelona, Balearic Islands, Valencia, Málaga), mild and sunny;
+- the Mediterranean climate of the southern and eastern coasts (see Barcelona, Balearic Islands, Valencia, Málaga), mild and sunny;

-- the mountainous climate of the Pyrenees and the Sierras, more or less cold depending on altitude;
+- finally, the mountainous climate of the Pyrenees and the Sierras, more or less cold depending on altitude.

 Therefore, Spain is not always warm and sunny as you might think.